EdoLabWorks/Node-WebControl/README.md

 Ensure the IO-control module is also running as a separate process.

 ### Using your Mobile Device
-To test it from your mobile device/other PC, open a port in your development PC where the app is running.
+To test it from your mobile device/other PC, open a port from your development PC where the app is running.
-Get the ip using ipconfig in Windows.
+Get the local ip using ipconfig "IPv4 address" in Windows.
 Use the ip instead of localhost in your mobile device/other PC as shown below.
 ~~~~
 http://192.168.1.169:3000/
 ~~~~